AT&T Terms & Conditions

 Release Management

-My team indirectly managed numerous teams to ensure scrum masters and dev leads stayed on track.
+My team engaged numerous teams, scrum masters and dev leads to ensure the project delivered on time.

 Pilot